muaath-rifath/threble/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+Visit http://localhost:3000 to view the application.

-## Configuration
+## Environment Setup

-To configure the project, create a `.env` file in the root directory and add the following environment variables:
+Create a `.env` file in the root directory:

 ```env
 GOOGLE_CLIENT_ID=your_google_client_id